pvallet/CGA_interpreter/README.md

 libcgal-dev
 ```

-You can also use `meshlab` for visualizing the `.obj` generated files.
-You'd need version 1.3.3 or higher as 1.3.2 importing of OBJs is broken.
+You can also use `meshlab` to visualize the `.obj` generated files.
+You'll need version 1.3.3 or higher as in 1.3.2, the import of OBJs is broken.

-To compile, create the necessary obj folders for the first time
+To build, create the necessary object folders for the first time
 ```
 make obj
 ```